 StarWind Virtual SAN® is a native Windows hypervisor-centric hardware-less VM storage solution.
-It creates a fully fault-tolerant and high performing storage pool built for the virtualization workloads by mirroring existing server’s storage and RAM between the participating storage cluster nodes.
-The mirrored storage resource is then connected to all the cluster nodes and treated just as local storage by all hypervisors and clustered applications.
+It creates a fully fault-tolerant and high-performing storage pool built for the virtualization workloads by mirroring existing server’s storage and RAM between the participating storage cluster nodes.
+The mirrored storage resource is then connected to all the cluster nodes and treated just as a local storage by all hypervisors and clustered applications.
 High Availability is achieved by providing the multipath access to all storage nodes.
-StarWind Virtual SAN delivers supreme performance compared to any dedicated SAN solution since it runs locally on the hypervisor and all I/O is processed by local RAM, SSD cache, and disks.
+StarWind Virtual SAN delivers supreme performance compared to any dedicated SAN solution since it runs locally on the hypervisor and all I/O are processed by local RAM, SSD cache, and disks.
 This way it never gets bottlenecked by storage fabric.

 This guide is intended for experienced Windows Server users or system administrators.
-It provides the detailed instructions on how to setup a 2-node Hyperconverged Hyper-V 2016 Cluster with StarWind Virtual SAN as a storage provider.
+It provides the detailed instructions on how to setup a 2-node hyperconverged Hyper-V 2016 cluster with StarWind Virtual SAN as a storage provider.

 Pre-Configuring the Servers

-3. Run powershell.exe in the Command Prompt to check the network adapters availability in the system:
+5. Run powershell.exe in the Command Prompt to check the network adapters availability in the system:

 The following actions are possible:

-- Set Network Adapter Address – selection between DHCP or Static IP
+- Set Network Adapter Address – selection between DHCP or Static IP (recommended);

-- Set DNS Servers – providing DNS settings
+- Set DNS Servers – providing DNS settings;

-- Clear DNS Server Settings
+- Clear DNS Server Settings;

-- Return to Main Menu
+- Return to Main Menu.

-For all NICsavailable in the system:
+- For all adapters available in the system:

-ping 172.16.20.* -f –l 8900 for Sync
+ping 172.16.20.* -f –l 8900 - for Synchronization network;

-ping 172.16.10.* -f –l 8900 for iSCSI
+ping 172.16.10.* -f –l 8900 - for iSCSI network

-9. Install Failover Clustering and Multipath I/O features on both servers using PowerShell:
+11. Install Failover Clustering and Multipath I/O features on both servers using PowerShell:

 Install-WindowsFeature Failover-Clustering –IncludeAllSubFeature –Restart